 but unlike a typical magazine that comes out once a month, or at best once a week, we publish new content every day of the week.

-Every week day there is a "Book Review of the Day" on a topic of direct or indirect interest to programmers.
+Every week day we post either a full book review or a "Book Watch", the titles being selected to be of direct interest to programmers.
 You'll find new books on both mainstream and less well known computer languages, plus books on hardware platforms, social media, careers and training plus topics such as digital photography that are of interest to our team of reviewers and are likely to appeal to many of our readers.

 We are often asked if we could post our book reviews on Amazon.
 At the moment the answer is "no" because Amazon's policy is not to include links to other websites.
 We are continuing to try to change its policy because we feel our reviews are helpful as they are written by readers who are knowledgeable about and interested in the topics covered.

 Our daily content also includes analysis of breaking news, written by programmers for programmers, and book reviews, written by experts in programming topics.